 So you’ll wind up with a whole lot of Hilton Honors points with this card.
 But it will also cost quite a few of them when you go to redeem, so it balances out.
-The signup bonuses with this card are pretty generous, so be sure to make use of them.
+The signup bonus for this card is pretty generous, so be sure to make use of it.

 Cardholders get complimentary Hilton Honors Gold status with this card, which will make stays more comfortable.
 This provides room upgrades when available, an 80% point bonus on eligible Hilton purchases, and a variety of complimentary services.